rk-exxec/linear_stage_control/README.md

-# SMCI33-1_Control
+# Movetec L60 Control

-A python class to control a translation table with two limit switches via the SMCI33-1 controller
+A python class to control the L60 translation table from movtec.de with two limit switches via the SMCI33-1 controller